 A recent bankruptcy case in Illinois shows the importance of consulting with an attorney before heading into court alone.
-If you’re thinking about filing for bankruptcy In our area‚ having a Los Angeles criminal defense lawyer on your side can make a world of difference.
+If you’re thinking about filing for bankruptcy In our area‚ having a Woodland Hills criminal defense lawyer on your side can make a world of difference.

 In United States v.
 Persfull‚ the same day that debts were discharged in a bankruptcy case‚ the man’s mother died and left him and his brother equal shares in her estate.

 After finding out‚ the bankruptcy trustee re-opened the bankruptcy case.
 Eventually the U.S. Attorney’s Office filed charges and secured a conviction for bankruptcy fraud.
-Bankruptcy fraud in Los Angeles is a serious crime and can be avoided if there is open communication between the lawyer and client.
+Bankruptcy fraud in Woodland Hills is a serious crime and can be avoided if there is open communication between the lawyer and client.